stain/s11.no/content/2022/phd/methods-included/index.md

 -   **Principle 4:** The project must not favor any one company or group over another, but neither should it try to be all things to all people.
 The community decides.
 -   **Principle 5:** Concepts and ideas must be tested frequently.
 Tested and functional code is the beginning of evaluating a proposal, not the end.

-Over time, CWL project members learned that this approach is a superset of the OpenStand Principles, a joint "Modern Paradigm for Standards" promoted by the IAB, IEEE, IETF, Internet Society, and W3C.
+Over time, CWL project members learned that this approach is a superset of the OpenStand Principles, a joint “Modern Paradigm for Standards” promoted by the IAB, IEEE, IETF, Internet Society, and W3C.
 The CWL project additions to the OpenStand Principles are 1) to keep participation free of cost, and 2) the explicit choice of Apache License 2.0 for all its text, conformance tests, and reference implementations.

 <!-- mark -->